FriesW/PushToProd/assembly/guide.md

 First, lets prepare the microcontroller.
 Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) software.
 Open the `PushToProd.ino`.
-In Arduino, go to tools and assure the following fields are set:
+In Arduino, go to the tools menu and assure the following fields are set:
 * Board: Teensy LC
 * USB Type: Serial + Keyboard + Mouse + Joystick